 Sec.
-3187.
-Computer-Aided Solicitation of a Minor.
+318. Computer-Aided Solicitation of a Minor.

-(a) Prohibited acts.
-Computer-aided solicitation of a minor is committed when:

-- (1) A person eighteen (18) years of age or older knowingly contacts or communicates, through the use of electronic textual communication, with a person who has not yet attained the age of seventeen (17) where there is an age difference of greater than two (2) years, or a person reasonably believed to have not yet attained the age of seventeen (17) and reasonably believed to be at least two (2) years younger, for the purpose of or with the intent to persuade, induce, entice, or coerce the person to engage or participate in sexual conduct, or with the intent to engage or participate in sexual conduct, or person reasonably believed to have not yet attained the age of seventeen (17), or person reasonably believed to have not yet attained the age of seventeen (17), or person reasonably believed to have not yet attained the age of seventeen (17), or person reasonably believed to have not yet attained the age of seventeen (17); or - (2) A person eighteen (18) years of age or older knowingly contacts or communicates, through the use of electronic textual communication, with a person who has not yet attained the age of seventeen where there is an age difference of greater than two (2) years, or a person reasonably believed to have not yet attained the age of seventeen (17) and reasonably believed to be at least two (2) years younger, for the purpose of or with the intent to arrange for any third party to engage in any of the conduct proscribed by the provisions of Paragraph (1) of this Subsection (a); or - (3) The contact or communication subject to Paragraphs (1) or (2) of this Subsection (a) is initially made through electronic textual communication and subsequent communication is made through the use of any other form of communication.
+- (a) Prohibited acts.
+Computer-aided solicitation of a minor is committed when: - (1) A person eighteen (18) years of age or older knowingly contacts or communicates, through the use of electronic textual communication, with a person who has not yet attained the age of seventeen (17) where there is an age difference of greater than two (2) years, or a person reasonably believed to have not yet attained the age of seventeen (17) and reasonably believed to be at least two (2) years younger, for the purpose of or with the intent to persuade, induce, entice, or coerce the person to engage or participate in sexual conduct, or with the intent to engage or participate in sexual conduct in the presence of the person who has not yet attained the age of seventeen (17), or person reasonably believed to have not yet attained the age of seventeen (17); or - (2) A person eighteen (18) years of age or older knowingly contacts or communicates, through the use of electronic textual communication, with a person who has not yet attained the age of seventeen where there is an age difference of greater than two (2) years, or a person reasonably believed to have not yet attained the age of seventeen (17) and reasonably believed to be at least two (2) years younger, for the purpose of or with the intent to arrange for any third party to engage in any of the conduct proscribed by the provisions of Paragraph (1) of this Subsection (a); or - (3) The contact or communication subject to Paragraphs (1) or (2) of this Subsection (a) is initially made through electronic textual communication and subsequent communication is made through the use of any other form of communication.